-- Analyse and solve a range of mathematics problems that teachers need to solve when teaching key topics in primary school mathematics (GER1, GER2, GER3, IM10 - Represent abstract mathematical ideas in multiple ways that primary school children will understand (IM1, IM5, IM7, GER1) - Explain the mathematics behind algorithms and procedures used in primary school mathematics (IM1, IM9, GER2, GER3, GER5) - Provide mathematically precise definitions of key terms and use notation and terminology precisely when discussing primary school mathematics.
-(IM9, GER1, GER2) - Identify and critique strategies that students can use to promote accuracy in their mathematical work.
-(GER1, GER2, GER3, IM9)

-- Design effective learning activities in primary mathematics and apply a variety of appropriate methodologies to primary mathematics curriculum content.
-(IM1, IM3, IM7, IM9, GER4) - Demonstrate knowledge and understanding of appropriate formative and summative assessment strategies in maths.
-(IM8) - Plan, teach and evaluate mathematics lessons both individually and collaboratively (IM7, IM10, CM2, GER4, GER5, GER8, GER9)
+- Analyse and solve a range of mathematics problems that teachers need to solve when teaching key topics in primary school mathematics. - Represent abstract mathematical ideas in multiple ways that primary school children will understand. - Explain the mathematics behind algorithms and procedures used in primary school mathematics. - Provide mathematically precise definitions of key terms and use notation and terminology precisely when discussing primary school mathematics. - Identify and critique strategies that students can use to promote accuracy in their mathematical work. - Design effective learning activities in primary mathematics and apply a variety of appropriate methodologies to primary mathematics curriculum content. - Demonstrate knowledge and understanding of appropriate formative and summative assessment strategies in maths. - Plan, teach and evaluate mathematics lessons both individually and collaboratively.

-Topics will include:
+Topics will include a selection from: